State Fair of Virginia

-The expositions have included: "Virginia World" which highlighted Virginia agricultural products, the better living center which hosted the arts & craft competition displays, the technology expo which highlighted Virginia technology industry, and "Young McDonald's Farm" which displayed a variety of young animals for the urban visitor to see.
+The expositions have included "Virginia World", which highlighted Virginia agricultural products, the better living center which hosted the arts & craft competition displays, the technology expo which highlighted Virginia technology industry, and "Young McDonald's Farm" which displayed a variety of young animals for the urban visitor to see.
 Additionally, one section of the Fair has included a "Heritage Village" which displayed Native American, African American, and Euro-American history in the Commonwealth of Virginia.

 Rides

-There is a special section of the park with rides for children ages 4-5.
-Those ages 6-12 have all the options of the 4-5 year olds, plus the merry go round and the airplane rider which goes around in a circle at slow speed.
-All individuals 12 and up have access to all the rides as long as they are 61 inches or above.
+There is a special section of the park with rides for children aged 4 or 5; those aged 6–12 have all the options of the 4- and 5-year-olds, plus the merry-go-round and the airplane rider, which goes around in a circle at slow speed.
+All 12-year-old (or older) individuals have access to all the rides as long as they be at least 61 inches tall.

 History

 The Fair moved to its new location in 2009 at the Meadow Event Park in Caroline County.
 This multi-use space of 360 acre includes a 75000 sqft exposition hall, a 10000 sqft multi-purpose pavilion, a horse-stall barn with 143 stalls, and an equine facility with four show rings, to accommodate local and regional horse shows and other equine events.
 The Meadow Event Park is on the site of Meadow Farm, the thoroughbred horse farm owned by Christopher Chenery that was the breeding home of back-to-back racing greats Riva Ridge and Secretariat, the winners of five of the six Triple Crown races in 1972 and 1973.
 No fair was held in 1861–64, 1917–18, 1942–45 & 2020.